-The scope and authority of those in the US Marshals Service (USMS) are incredibly extensive.
-And they have a long history that began in the late 18th century when then-President George Washington signed the Judiciary Act.
+The scope and authority of those in the U.S. Marshals Service (USMS) are incredibly extensive.
+They have a long history that began in the late 18th century when then-President George Washington signed the Judiciary Act.

 Turner & Hooch, Disney+ (2021)